mgutmann/mep_api/README.md

 # MEP API
-MEP API is a very simple python package to scrape data on members of the European Parliament and outputs it in a neat JSON.
+MEP API is a very simple python package to scrape data on members of the European Parliament and output it in a neat JSON.

 ### Installation
 Install this repository with pip: